jamesengleback/terminal-adventures/readme.md

 1. establish persistent access to the machine
 2. deliver the payload - the attack itself

+this tutorial also introduces some useful python concepts, namely running python programs from the command line and the standard library.

-**note that this tutorial is for education only! don't attack anyone without permission! **
+**note that this tutorial is for education only! don't attack anyone without permission!**

 **also note: i'm not an expert!**